kadirersoy/LuckyStrike-Windows-CleanUP/README.md

 ## ⚙️ Configuration & Parameters

-You can easily customize the script behavior by editing the variables at the top of the `LuckyStrike-Windows-CleanUP.bat` file with any text editor (e.g., Notepad):
+You can easily customize the script behavior by editing the variables at the top of the `LuckyStrike-WindowsCleanUP.bat` file with any text editor (e.g., Notepad):

 ### Enable / Disable Modules
 Set any step to `ON` or `OFF`: